 Cumulative impacts

 [1.
-Cumulative impacts shall [as far as possible] be [taken into account] [considered] in the conduct of environmental impact assessments.]
+Cumulative impacts shall be [taken into account] in the conduct of environmental impact assessments.]

 [2.
 Alt.
-1. The process for assessing cumulative impacts in areas beyond national jurisdiction and how those impacts will be taken into account in the environmental impact assessment process for planned activities shall be developed by the Conference of the Parties.]

-[2.
-Alt.
 2. In determining cumulative impacts, the incremental effect of a planned activity when added to the effects of past, present and reasonably foreseeable future activities shall be examined regardless of whether the State Party exercises jurisdiction or control over those other activities.]

+3. Guidelines for assessing cumulative impacts in areas beyond national jurisdiction and how those impacts will be taken into account in the environmental impact assessment process for planned activities may be developed by the Scientific and Technical Body for consideration and adoption by Conference of the Parties

 Article 26